NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 ## Post-Install

 #### Bluetooth issues
-For Monterey and older, if you followed the guide, It should work Out Of The Box, but if you installed Ventura+ you have to do some trouble shooting.
+For Monterey and older, if you followed the guide, bluetooth should work Out Of The Box, but if you installed Ventura+ you have to do some trouble shooting.
 Go into your `NVRAM>7C436110-AB2A-4BBB-A880-FE41995C9F82` section on your `.plist` file and add this under the corrispondent `Add` and `Delete` sections:

 | Key        |  Type              |  Value            |